mubaidr/vue-chrome-extension-boilerplate/README.md

 # vue-chrome-extension-boilerplate

-Boilerplate for Chrome extension using Vue.js and Webpack with hot reloading enabled
+Boilerplate for Chrome extension using Vue.js and Webpack with hot reloading enabled and Bulam included for styling popup & options pages.

 ## Scripts